dk14/wolfram-mega/docs/oracles.md

 }
 ```

+> Oracle does NOT have to store comittments in its database, since they are already authentified with capability signature.
+Trader will give you commitment with `requestFact`.
+Same goes for Schnorr r-values (optional feature) - they are calculated from (parametrized) `question` itself - no need to store them; also commitment is signed already when `requestFact`- so Schnorr `r-value` can be taken from it directly. **No overhead in either case**: wether you recalculate `r-value` or take one from commitment signed by you.
+Only capability private key has to be presisted  (securely) - one per capability.

+> Schnorr note: it is insecure to sign two different messages with same `r-value`.
+Providing conflicting answers to the same question would not only penalize your reputation - it would invalidate your `capabilitySignature` (reveal capability private key).
+In that case you - have to deactivate capability (see above) and create a new one.
+And take the fall in reputation for not managing your data properly.

+> In rare cases, when you accidentally sign same message with same `r-value` but different private keys, differential cryptoanalysis might recover some of the information about private key (in naive cases it definitely can - `pk1 - pk2`), so ideally (parametrized) question should be part of the fact and **mandatorily** `r-value` should be derived from both private key and question and random number (see `schnorr.ts`).

+> P.S. "parametrized" means with parametres, e.g. "will this happen on $date?" - date (e.g. "1 Jan 1519") has to be included: "will this happen on 1 Jan 1519?".

 Every capability can have its own endpoint or they can share.

-If oracle provides facts through messengers, blockchain or any other means (including `fact-missing` report as a hack), then it must be able to manually or chat-bot-automatically send `commitment` and eventually `fact` as json in response to `fact-request`.
+If oracle provides facts through messengers, blockchain or any other means (including `fact-missing` report as a hack), then it must be able to manually or chat-bot-automatically send `commitment` and eventually `fact` as json in response to `fact-request` message json.

 **Commitments are signed and legally binding.
 Oracle can be reported for not fulfilling (or misfulfilling) the commitment it made.**